Showing posts with label Kentucky First-Time Home Buyer Loan Programs. Show all posts

 • Assumable loans

-While VA loans don't require montlhy mortgage insurance, there is a upfront funding fee, varies click here for more info Veterans with service-connected disabilities are exempt from this fee.
+VA loans include a one-time funding fee unless exempt.
+Veterans with service-connected disabilities are exempt from the funding fee.

 • $544,232 maximum purchase price (effective June 23, 2025)